How to Design & Write The Best About Page For Your Blog

 It’s a chance for you to build a rapport that will hopefully turn your casual visitors into avid followers or customers.
 It’s a point of contact for starting a relationship with your future followers and customers.

 If you are a blogger and have been putting off making your own About page, you are not alone.
 The good news is you don’t have to make it more complicated than it is.
-I

-You About page can be simple, straightforward and conveys just a few key things.
+Your About page can be simple, straightforward and conveys just a few key things.
 Best of all you can do it in under 500 words.

 However, there’s need to be a balance in selling yourself and driving your visitors away with a self-focused approach.